CONSERVATION & MOLECULAR ECOLOGY

 Jules Ho, 2024 UTRA Scholar

-I am a Brown-RISD Dual Degree student interested in the intersection between illustration, conservation biology, and evolutionary behavioral ecology research.
-I am especially curious about the identification and quantification of the fitness trade-offs in organisms adapting to changing environments.
-My personal goal is to raise conservation awareness through research-informed artwork.
+Jules is a Brown-RISD Dual Degree student interested in the intersection between illustration, conservation biology, and evolutionary behavioral ecology research.
+She is especially curious about the identification and quantification of the fitness trade-offs in organisms adapting to changing environments.
+Her personal goal is to raise conservation awareness through research-informed artwork.

 Hannah Hoff